 Still With Us?

 Congratulations of passing the Eating With Your Hands course of how to eat tacos!
 You’ve learned what type of people eats tacos, how to eat one properly, and what NOT to do when it comes to eating this Mexican delicacy properly.
-All I can say at this point is that I’m proud of you for making it, and like a proud parent I can let you go out in the world knowing that I taught you good.
+All we can say at this point is that we’re proud of you for making it, and like a proud parent we can let you go out in the world knowing that we taught you good.
 See you around, kid.